 IT security solutions, like VPNs and firewalls, trust what is operating inside the network.
 The challenge is that these systems cannot monitor the hundreds and thousands of different operating systems driving OT and IoT devices or safeguard the various points of entry.
 Once a hacker gains access to any of these networks, they can move freely and access data from other areas of the network, as well as deploy malware and ransomware.

-Zero Trust is a set of guidelines to help create a more secure network architecture.
-The National Institute of Standards and Technology (NIST) released its Zero Trust Architecture (SP 800 – 207) in 2020 to promote adoption of these guidelines for stronger network security.
+In an effort to provide guidance for government and industry to combat this growing threat to enterprise networks, the National Institute of Standards and Technology (NIST) released its Zero Trust Architecture (SP 800 – 207) in 2020 to promote adoption of guidelines for stronger network security.

 The core recommendations for network administrators and security professionals are to:

 At Onclave, we are pioneers in developing the network technology that defines the new NIST framework.
 Our network platform significantly reduces the attack surface area by placing network endpoints into secure enclaves.
-With our network, we actually eliminate the attack surface area for operational technology devices and systems.
+With our network, we eliminate the attack surface area for operational technology devices and systems.